Pratham16112002/Markdown-notes/Semester Notes/Cyber Security.md

 worms are more dangerous then viruses.
 Both worms and viruses are malicious program a computer system, without the users consent and replicates themselves .
 <span style='color:red';>Main Difference between virus and worm</span>
-1. Virus spread through human action, where
+1. Virus spread through human action, where worms are self replicating.
+2. Worms are even capable of replicating over user's network ( Called : *Internet worms*)
+3. Worms can also spread to others users in your contact list and copy themselves into every other user in the contact list, it copies itself into email attachments ( Called : *Email worms* ).
+### Zombie & Botnets